prabhakaran-ramaswamy/osrm-backend/docs/http.md

 All other fields might be undefined.

-### Match service
+### Match

 Map matching matches/snaps given GPS points to the road network in the most plausible way.
 Please note the request might result multiple sub-traces.
-Large jumps in the timestamps (>60s) or improbable transitions lead to trace splits if a complete matching could not be found.
+Large jumps in the timestamps (> 60s) or improbable transitions lead to trace splits if a complete matching could not be found.
 The algorithm might not be able to match all points.
 Outliers are removed if they can not be matched successfully.

 ```endpoint